 Shower of Awkward: Subverted, as when Ryuuji walks in on Ami in the shower, she's actually fully dressed.
 But then played straight when Taiga walks in on her a few minutes later.

 Ami gets in a pretty good one, too, when she's stomping her stalker's camera to pieces.
 That the expression freaks him right the hell out is icing on the cake.

-Taiga also lacks nothing in this department, as episode 3 shows.
+Taiga lacks nothing in this department, as Episode 3 shows.

 Slow Clap: During the School Festival, Ryuuji starts this up with Minori's help after Taiga's Jerk Ass father ditches her during the beauty pageant.
-Played realistically in that nobody joins in until they realize the it's that delinquent Ryuuji clapping, and he looks ready to kill someone, so better go along.
+Played realistically in that nobody joins in until they realize that it's the delinquent Ryuuji clapping, and he looks ready to kill someone, so better go along.

 Spit Take: Beautifully synchronized with Ryuuji and Taiga in the fifth anime episode: they both take sips of water to calm down after seeing Ami come into the restaurant, then spit it out together when Kitamura walks in and greets her.

 Spoiler Opening: Ami Kawashima appears in the opening from the first episode on, even though she doesn't first appear until the fifth episode.

 Super-Deformed: Toradora SOS!, four mini-episodes created as bonuses for the Japanese DVD releases, featuring the main characters as chibi-fied versions of themselves trying out various foods.
 Cuteness ensues.

 Tempting Fate: When Minori and Ryuuji are in a dark storeroom, Minori comments that it'd be interesting if they were to suddenly get locked in there.
 Cue door being shut by the manager who thought she left the door unlocked.